zedlopez/ifm/The Recipe Book.md

 At the other end of the scale, though, there are times when Inform's default implementation is too complicated for what we want to do: so we will start with ways to simplify conversation, before moving to all the exotic complexities.

-Before we get into these details, though, we have a couple of examples that are literally about getting started with a conversation: [Mimicry] introduces the feature that we must greet other characters before beginning to speak to them; [The Gorge at George] corrects the player's attempts to use a ``talk to`` command where a different mode of interaction is appropriate instead.
+Before we get into these details, though, we have a couple of examples that are literally about getting started with a conversation: [Mimicry] introduces the feature that we must greet other characters before beginning to speak to them; [The Gorge at George] corrects the player's attempts to use a ``TALK TO`` command where a different mode of interaction is appropriate instead.

 ## Saying Simple Things

 ^^{dialogue: simple terms}^^{dialogue: with inanimate objects}^^{characters (people): Inanimate Listeners+ext+}^^{(YES), responding to a character+commandpart+}^^{(NO), responding to a character+commandpart+}^^{dialogue: >ASK / TELL}^^{Inanimate Listeners+ext+} ^^{extensions: specific extensions: Inanimate Listeners}^^{Punctuation Removal+ext+} ^^{extensions: specific extensions: Punctuation Removal}^^{punctuation: removing from player's command}
-There are times when even the commands ``ask`` and ``tell`` are overkill: sometimes the player doesn't have much information to offer, so ``tell`` is never useful, for instance.
-If we don't want to make any distinction between modes of conversation, we can conflate the actions so that ``ask lucius about ollivander``, ``tell lucius about ollivander`` and ``lucius, ollivander`` all do the same thing: see [Sybil 1].
+There are times when even the commands ``ASK`` and ``TELL`` are overkill: sometimes the player doesn't have much information to offer, so ``TELL`` is never useful, for instance.
+If we don't want to make any distinction between modes of conversation, we can conflate the actions so that ``ASK LUCIUS ABOUT OLLIVANDER``, ``TELL LUCIUS ABOUT OLLIVANDER`` and ``LUCIUS, OLLIVANDER`` all do the same thing: see [Sybil 1].

-If we are frequently permitting the player to say things like ``lucius, ollivander`` as shorthand for "talk to Lucius about Ollivander", then we may also want to allow ``lucius, ollivander?`` This makes the player character seem a bit slow (or at least Laconic), but it is an effective interface in some cases.
+If we are frequently permitting the player to say things like ``LUCIUS, OLLIVANDER`` as shorthand for "talk to Lucius about Ollivander", then we may also want to allow ``LUCIUS, OLLIVANDER?`` This makes the player character seem a bit slow (or at least Laconic), but it is an effective interface in some cases.
 The trick is that the question mark at the end of the command may prevent Inform from recognising the keyword; should that problem arise, we may want to use Punctuation Removal to erase question marks from the player's command before attempting to interpret it.

 Along the same lines, there are situations in conversation where similar commands do not correspond to the same actions within Inform; if we're careless about this, we may force the player to guess which vocabulary we want them to use, which is always vexing.
 Some cases to look out for:

 Inform has actions for "saying yes" and "saying no".
-Sometimes this is useful, but sometimes we want ``yes`` and ``say yes to fred`` to do the same thing.
+Sometimes this is useful, but sometimes we want ``YES`` and ``SAY YES TO FRED`` to do the same thing.
 [Sybil 2] shows how to roll these responses into one; [Proposal] expands on the idea to show more ways in which a player could reasonably answer a question put by another character.

-Again, if we want ``ask sybil about cake`` to do the same thing as ``show cake to sybil``, we might use the technique in [Nameless] to make objects into valid topics of conversation, and to make ``ask`` and ``show`` behave the same way.
+Again, if we want ``ASK SYBIL ABOUT CAKE`` to do the same thing as ``SHOW CAKE TO SYBIL``, we might use the technique in [Nameless] to make objects into valid topics of conversation, and to make ``ASK`` and ``SHOW`` behave the same way.

-Finally, if we want to be able to ``ask`` and ``tell`` an inanimate object – say, a computer – about something, we may use the extension Inanimate Listeners to add this capability.
+Finally, if we want to be able to ``ASK`` and ``TELL`` an inanimate object – say, a computer – about something, we may use the extension Inanimate Listeners to add this capability.

 ### See Also